Short-Term Disability (STD)

 No, you must have coverage on yourself to be eligible to apply for dependent coverage.

-How much will my premiums be for my dependent coverage?
+How much will my Group Term Life insurance premiums be for my dependent coverage?

 I’m retiring.
-Can I maintain my current benefits?
+Can I maintain my current Group Term Life insurance benefits?

-Yes, but you must join the PEF Retirees.
-Failure to join the PEF Retirees will result in you being in an ineligible class for this insurance, resulting in cancellation of your policy.
-PEF Retiree dues can be paid by either a flat rate of $41.00 per year, or by Pension Deduction at $3 per month ($36.00 per year).
+Yes, but you must join PEF Retirees in order to maintain your current benefits.
+Failure to join PEF Retirees will result in you being in an ineligible class for this insurance, resulting in cancellation of your policy.
+PEF Retiree dues can be paid by either a flat rate of $41 per year, or by Pension Deduction at $3 per month ($36 per year).
 For further information, you may contact the PEF Retirees directly at: (800) 342-4306, ext.
 288, or (518) 785-1900, ext.
 288.

 What is the Group Term Life Insurance “Accelerated Death Benefits” (ADB)?

 Should you or your spouse/domestic partner become diagnosed as terminally ill (certified with a 12-month-or-less life expectancy, the Accelerated Death Benefit (ADB) provides an accelerated payment of a portion of the terminally ill person’s life insurance proceeds.
-Your request cannot exceed 80% of the amount of their Group Term Life insurance in force.
+Your request cannot exceed 80% of the in-force amount of your GTL insurance and is subject to a minimum.
+See certificate details for more information.

 How can I cancel my Group Term Life insurance benefits?